traclabs/cfe_cfdp/README.md

 - dstid is the CFDP Entity ID to execute the directory listing on
 - src is the remote file to send
 - dst is the desired name of the file to be saved locally.
+- ack is a boolean.
+If true, use CFDP class 2, Acknowledged Mode.
+Else use unacknowledged class 1.

+## put

+Transfer a file from the local entity to the remote entity.

+This command uses the CfdpXfrCmd message type where:
+- dstid is the CFDP Entity ID to execute the directory listing on
+- src is the local file to send
+- dst is the desired name of the file to be saved on the remote entity.
+- ack is a boolean.
+If true, use CFDP class 2, Acknowledged Mode.
+Else use unacknowledged class 1.

+## File operations

+The following commands operate on a single (remote) file or directory and support the following parameters:

+- dstid is the CFDP Entity ID to execute the directory listing on
+- tgt is the desired file/folder to manipulate on the remote entity.
+- ack is a boolean.
+If true, use CFDP class 2, Acknowledged Mode.
+Else use unacknowledged class 1.

+### mkdir

+Create a directory on the remote insteance identified by dstid.

+### rmdir

+Delete a directory on the remote instance.

+Note: Remote instance may not permit deletion of non-empty directories.

+### touch

+Create a blank file on the remote instance.

+### rm

+Delete a single file on the remote instance.

+# Configuration

+A configuration file (specified as the ROS parameter 'config') points to a YAML file defining a listing of all known CFDP Entities and relevant configuration details.
+This definition should match that available to all other entities (including cFE's CFDP app via it's table services).
+A default configuration can be found in `cfdp_wrapper/config`.

+Protocol Data Units (PDUs) are transmitted on a ROS topic of `/cfdp/pdu/entity$entityID`.

+entityID is a required parameter to this application, currently defaulitng to a value of 2.
+This field defines the entityID of this application instance.
+This value is automatically populated in outgoing PDUs, and is used to construct the topic (`/cfdp/pdu/entity$entityID`) we listen on for incoming PDUs.

+altServices is a boolean parameter that causes this instance to append  `/entity$entityId` to all command services it is listening on.
+This allows multiple CFDP application instances to operate on a single ROS instance for test purposes (be sure to also specify an alternate ROS Node name for each).